tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 ## Coin Escrow for Liquidity Module Messages

-Transaction confirmation causes state transition on `Bank` module.
+Transaction confirmation causes state transition on the [Bank](https://docs.cosmos.network/master/modules/bank/) module.
 Some messages on the liquidity module require coin escrow before confirmation.

 The coin escrow processes for each message type are: